github/docs/content/admin/managing-iam/reconfiguring-iam-for-enterprise-managed-users/migrating-from-saml-to-oidc.md

 To migrate your enterprise from SAML to OIDC, you will disable your existing {% data variables.product.prodname_emu_idp_application %} application on Entra ID, prepare and begin the migration as the setup user for your enterprise on {% data variables.product.github %}, then install and configure the new application for OIDC on Entra ID.
 After the migration is complete and Entra ID provisions your users, the users can authenticate to access your enterprise's resources on {% data variables.product.github %} using OIDC.

-{% warning %}
+> [!WARNING]

-**Warning**: Migration of your enterprise from SAML to OIDC can take up to an hour.
+> Migration of your enterprise from SAML to OIDC can take up to an hour.
 During the migration, users cannot access your enterprise on {% data variables.product.github %}.

-{% endwarning %}

 1. Before you begin the migration, sign in to Azure and disable provisioning in the existing {% data variables.product.prodname_emu_idp_application %} application.
 1. If you use [Conditional Access (CA) network location policies](https://docs.microsoft.com/en-us/azure/active-directory/conditional-access/location-condition) in Entra ID, and you're currently using an IP allow list with your enterprise account or any of the organizations owned by the enterprise account, disable the IP allow lists.
 For more information, see "[AUTOTITLE](/admin/policies/enforcing-policies-for-your-enterprise/enforcing-policies-for-security-settings-in-your-enterprise#managing-allowed-ip-addresses-for-organizations-in-your-enterprise)" and "[AUTOTITLE](/organizations/keeping-your-organization-secure/managing-security-settings-for-your-organization/managing-allowed-ip-addresses-for-your-organization)."